sitamgithub-MSIT/PicQ/README.md

 # PicQ

 Visual Question Answering is the task of answering open-ended questions based on an image.
 They output natural language responses to natural language questions about the content of an image.
-This project uses one of the popular multimodal models, [**MiniCPM-V-2_6**](https://huggingface.co/openbmb/MiniCPM-V-2_6) from the Hugging Face model hub for visual question answering.
+This project uses one of the popular multimodal models, [**MiniCPM-o 2.6**](https://huggingface.co/openbmb/MiniCPM-o-2_6) from the Hugging Face model hub.

-[**MiniCPM-V-2_6**](https://huggingface.co/openbmb/MiniCPM-V-2_6) is the latest model in the MiniCPM-V series, built on **SigLip-400M** and **Qwen2-7B** with a total of 8B parameters.
-It introduces new features for multi-image and video understanding.
-It also supports multilingual capabilities and produces fewer tokens than most models, improving inference speed, first-token latency, memory usage, and power consumption.
-It is easy to use in various ways, including CPU inference, quantized models, and online demos.
+[**MiniCPM-o 2.6**](https://huggingface.co/openbmb/MiniCPM-o-2_6) is the latest and most capable model in the MiniCPM-o series, built on **SigLip-400M**, **Whisper-medium-300M**, **ChatTTS-200M**, and **Qwen2.5-7B** with a total of 8B parameters.
+MiniCPM-o 2.6 significantly improves upon its predecessor, boasting advanced real-time speech conversation and multimodal live streaming capabilities.
+It surpasses proprietary models in visual and speech understanding, offers efficient processing, and provides easy usage options.

 ## Project Structure